kubernetes/enhancements/keps/sig-scheduling/4247-queueinghint/README.md

 As mentioned, that new Node doesn't get in the candidates during this scheduling cycle, so this Pod is rejected by NodeAffinity anyways.
 The problem here is that, if the scheduling queue put this Pod into the unschedulable Pod pool, this Pod would need to wait for another event, although there is already a Node matching the Pod's NodeAffinity.

 In order to prevent such Pods from missing the events during its scheduling, the scheduling queue remembers events happened during Pods's scheduling and decide where the Pod is enqueued to based on those events and `QueueingHint`.

+So, the scheduling queue caches all events since the Pod leaves the scheduling queue until the Pod come back to the scheduling queue or got scheduled.
+And, cached events are discarded when cached events are no longer needed.

 ### Test Plan